elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 # Phoenix Authentication

-In the last chapter, we managed to update our players with all the fields we'll need.
-Now we can start implementing our authentication features.
+In the last chapter, we managed to update our players with the fields we'll need to continue.
+Now, we can start implementing our authentication features.
 We're going to begin with the bare minimum so users can sign up and sign in to our platform, but we're not going to worry about more advanced authentication features like email verification or forgotten password mailers.
 Our goal is to allow users to sign up and sign in quickly, easily, and securely.

 ## Fetching Dependencies